All posts

 Why volume is the wrong move pre-PMF

 Volume hides signal.
-When you send 5,000 templated emails, the people who reply are self-selected for being interested in templated emails.
-The 50 founders who would have replied to a thoughtful, specific note never see your message because it’s buried in the wrong list, the wrong angle, the wrong copy.
-Worse, the people who do reply often aren’t the buyer you actually want to learn from.
-They’re the loudest, not the most representative.
+When you send 5,000 templated emails, the people who reply have self-selected for being the kind of person who replies to templated emails.
+The 50 founders who would have replied to a thoughtful, specific note never see your message because it’s buried inside a list and an angle that don’t fit them.
+The people who actually do reply often aren’t the buyer you want to learn from.
+They’re the loudest ones, which is not the same thing as the most representative.

-Pre-seed is a search problem.
-The best search at this stage is narrow, deep, and slow.
+Pre-seed is a search problem, and the best search at this stage is narrow and slow.

 • A tight ICP.
-Not “B2B SaaS founders.”
-Something like “founders of Series A devtools companies who launched their cloud product in the last 6 months.”
+Not “B2B SaaS founders” but something closer to “founders of Series A devtools companies who launched their cloud product in the last 6 months.”
 If you can name the person on paper, you can find them.

 • 50 to 100 deeply researched prospects.
-Not 5,000.
 You should be able to tell a friend exactly why each person is on the list.

 • One short email, one follow-up, one LinkedIn touch.
-Each one is specific to the person.
-No image personalization, no fancy variables.
-Just a clear, human note that proves you know who they are.
+Each one specific to the person.
+Skip image personalization and fancy variables.
+A clear, human note that proves you know who they are is enough.

-• A binary read on signal.
-If five people in the right ICP want to talk and three of them say roughly the same thing about their problem, you have a thesis.
-If nobody bites, the problem is the targeting, the copy, or the product.
-In that order.
+• A read on signal.
+If five people in the right ICP want to talk and three of them describe roughly the same problem, you have a thesis.
+If nobody bites, the problem is the targeting, the copy, or the product, usually in that order.

 You don’t need 40 mailboxes.
-You probably need 1 or 2.
-But you do need the boring deliverability hygiene that determines whether your first 50 emails land in the inbox or the promotions tab.
+Probably 1 or 2 is fine.
+You do need the boring deliverability hygiene that decides whether your first 50 emails land in the inbox or the promotions tab.

 Don’t send from your primary domain

-If you send cold outbound from you@yourcompany.com and a few of those emails get marked as spam, you don’t just burn the outbound.
-You burn your investor emails, your team emails, and your customer support inbox along with it.
+If you send cold outbound from you@yourcompany.com and a few of those emails get marked as spam, you burn the outbound and you also burn your investor threads, your team email, and your customer support inbox along with it.
 Use a similar but separate domain (most teams buy try-yourcompany.com or get-yourcompany.com) and send from a mailbox there.

 IP and domain reputation still matter at 30 emails a day

-It’s tempting to think volume thresholds don’t apply when you’re sending tiny amounts.
+It’s tempting to assume volume thresholds don’t apply when you’re only sending a few emails a day.
 They do.
 Gmail and Outlook score reputation per-domain and per-sending-IP.
 A brand new domain sending cold emails without warmup or proper auth (SPF, DKIM, DMARC) lands in promotions or spam more often than not.
-The fix is cheap: warm the mailbox for two to three weeks before sending cold, run inbox-placement checks, monitor the sender reputation weekly.
+The fix is cheap: warm the mailbox for two to three weeks before sending cold, run inbox-placement checks, and monitor the sender reputation weekly.

 The cheap setup